-Administration is also granted obvious state of deceased person if letters of administration of the estate of the deceased person I go to New South Wales or outside of New South Wales whether the letters were granted with all without the will annexed.
+Administration is also granted of the estate of deceased person if letters of administration of the estate of the deceased person are granted in New South Wales or outside of New South Wales whether the letters of administration were granted with or without the will annexed.

-I legal representative of the estate is the person to whom administration is granted.
-I reference to a person in titled to exercise a power means a person entitled to exercise a power whether or not the power was absolute or conditional or arises under a trust or is to be exercise solely by the person or by the person together with one or more of the persons whether jointly or severally.
+A legal representative of the estate is the person to whom administration is granted.
+A reference to a person entitled to exercise a power means a person entitled to exercise a power whether or not the power was absolute or conditional or arises under a trust or is to be exercise solely by the person or by the person together with one or more of the persons whether jointly or severally.

 A reference to property held by a person includes property in relation to which the person is entitled to exercise a power of appointment or disposition in favour of himself or herself.

 If you want more information about contesting a will in NSW give me a call anytime.
 I will personally answer the phone.
 I'm happy to discuss with you the three (3) most common mistakes made by will dispute contestants that can lead to long delays, huge legal cost and an unhappy end.
 No cost, no obligation.

 For a free no obligation discussion phone 1800 960 156